Towards Scalable Oversight via Partitioned Human Supervision

 Table~\ref{tab:estimator_results} summarizes the results across benchmarks, together with a reference evaluation using all available ordinary labels (Ord-Eval).
 Importantly, higher accuracy in isolation does not imply a better estimator; the desideratum is to approximate the Ord-Eval reference as closely and reliably as possible under scarce supervision.
 With finite ordinary labels and $(K-1)$-times complementary labels (where $K$ is the number of choices), Ord and Comp-$n_{\mathrm{o}}$ can occasionally yield point estimates that are numerically closer to Ord-Eval (as seen in MedQA and GPQA).
 However, their standard errors are substantially wider, indicating poor reliability and limited reproducibility.
 For Comp-Var, increasing the number of complementary labels reduces variance, consistent with Eq.~(\ref{eq:var-comp}) and Eq.~(\ref{eq:var-ratio}).
 We report both across-seed variability and the average within-run standard deviation, the latter more directly reflecting estimator variance.
 Ord-Eval itself should not be regarded as the ground-truth accuracy---especially on GPQA, where dataset size is small and uncertainty remains substantial---but rather as an empirical reference.

+Mixture estimators (IVW and ML) reduce the gap to the Ord-Eval reference compared with both ordinary-only and complementary-only estimators across most benchmarks.
 Among mixture estimators, IVW consistently improves over the equal-weighted baseline in within-run standard deviation (IVW-0.5), confirming that inverse-variance weighting provides the optimal linear combination of ordinary and complementary labels.
 ML further achieves narrower intervals owing to its joint likelihood formulation.
 However, ML requires more precise pilot estimates of accuracy and may thus be less robust in practice, whereas IVW remains stable by directly incorporating variance estimates.
 This distinction is supported by the within-run standard deviations, which indicate that IVW achieves competitive efficiency with simpler computation.

 Overall, while Comp-$n_{\mathrm{o}}$ may occasionally appear closest to Ord-Eval in mean accuracy, its instability makes it unreliable for reproducible evaluation.
 IVW and ML instead strike the best balance between bias and variance, yielding stable and reproducible estimates close to the Ord-Eval reference across datasets.
 The empirical closeness of the two methods further validates our theoretical analysis, suggesting that mixture estimators can serve as a practical foundation for scalable oversight in settings where ground-truth labels are scarce or infeasible.